The-Knights-of-Ni/5206-docs/software/build_systems.rst

 .. danger::

     Do not modify the `FtcRobotController` project.
-This is legal, but the benefits of doing this are dubious.
+This is permitted by FIRST, but the benefits of doing this are dubious.

 Concepts
 ^^^^^^^^^^^^^